 5. Hook and Eyes

 Hook and eye sewing is often found on vintage clothing at the top of zippers.
-However larger sized hooks can be used as an alternative to buttons.
+However larger sized hooks can be used as alternatives to buttons.

-Here are some pros and cons to using hook and eyes as an alternative to buttons.
+Here are some pros and cons to using hook and eyes as alternatives to buttons.